 Life is going to continually throw us obstacles.
 What matters most is not what comes our way, but how we cope with it.
 We know you need a toolbox full of skills in order to cope with the challenges that life -especially when friendships are involved.
 At CPA, we will always encourage patients to explore coping mechanisms that work best for them.
 However, we also know that a number of those skills come from counseling and different methods of therapy.

-Cristina Panaccione and Associates has one locations in the South Hills and one office in Robinson Township.
-We are currently accepting a limited number of new patients, so check out our videos to learn more about our counseling services can help teach you the skills to cope with letting go of a friend.
+Cristina Panaccione and Associates Counseling has two locations in the South Hills of Pittsburgh and in Robinson Township.
+We are currently accepting a limited number of new patients.
+So check our services pages to learn more about how we can help you have the life you deserve to live.

 * This information has not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.
 Please contact a medical professional for advice.

 Dave has had the honor and privilege of working in the mental health field for the past 20 years.
 His experience ranges from family-systems work to individualized focus.
 His clinical orientation ranges from client-centered, solution-focused, humanistic and Existential approaches.
 Dave believes in providing a strength-based, supportive, authentic and non-judgmental approach to the therapeutic process.
 We all face various challenges and have the ability to reach our personal goals given the independent choices we make each day.